Image workflow hub

 Format changes are not quality upgrades

-The routes help with compatibility, transparency, and delivery weight, but they do not invent detail or erase the source file's history.
+The pages help with compatibility, transparency, and delivery weight, but they do not invent detail or erase the source file's history.

 Best practices